-Each team must specify a legal entity (i.e., individual or corporation).
+Each team must specify a legal entity (i.e., individual or corporation) in the Competitor Agreement.
 After being named a winner by the judges, XPRIZE will pay the award to the specified legal entity.
 Prize winners can receive and use the award money however they wish.